dmspelma/ToonTownBot/README.md

 # ToonTownBot
-A simple discord bot designed to enhance gameplay by providing information at your fingertips
+A simple discord bot designed to enhance gameplay by providing information at your fingertips.

 Ver 1.0.0 (March 2018):
   - Initial version of bot